grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 The Loki Gateway service is a LoadBalancer service that exposes the Loki gateway to the internet.
 This is where you will write logs to and query logs from.
 By default NGINX is used as the gateway.

 {{< admonition type="caution" >}}
 The Loki Gateway service is exposed to the internet.
-It is recommended to secure the gateway with authentication.
+We recommend to secure the gateway with authentication.
 Refer to the [Authentication]({{< relref "../../../../operations/authentication" >}}) documentation for more information.
 {{< /admonition >}}

 To find the Loki Gateway service, run the following command: